9×19mm Parabellum: Popularity

-After World War I, acceptance of the 9×19mm Parabellum cartridge increased, and 9×19mm Parabellum pistols and submachine guns were adopted by military and police users in many countries.
-The 9×19mm Parabellum has become the most popular caliber for U.S. law enforcement agencies, primarily due to the availability of compact pistols with large magazine capacities that use the cartridge.
+After the end of World War I, the popularity of the 9×19mm Parabellum cartridge increased with the vast number of semi-automatic pistols and submachine guns being adopted by many militaries and law enforcement agencies around the world.

-From the 1980s to the 1990s, a sharp increase occurred in the popularity of semi-automatic pistols in the U.S., a trend foreshadowed by the adoption of the Smith & Wesson Model 39 by the Illinois State Police in 1968.
-In addition, the Beretta M9 (a military version of the Beretta Model 92) was adopted by the U.S. Army in 1985.
-Previously, most American police departments issued .38 Special caliber revolvers with a six-shot capacity.
+From the 1980s to the 1990s, a sharp increase in popularity occurred with semi-automatic pistols in the United States by both law enforcement and military personnel, a trend foreshadowed by the adoption of the Smith & Wesson Model 39 by the Illinois State Police in 1968.
+In addition, the Beretta M9 (a military version of the Beretta Model 92) was adopted by the US Army in 1985.
+Previously, most American police departments issued .38 Special and .357 Magnum caliber revolvers with a five- or six-round capacity.
 The .38 Special was preferred to other weapons, such as variants of the M1911, because it offered low recoil, was small and light enough to accommodate different shooters, and was inexpensive.
 The 9×19mm cartridge is ballistically superior to the .38 Special revolver cartridge, is shorter overall, and being an autoloader cartridge, it is stored in flat magazines, as opposed to cylindrical speedloaders.
-This, coupled with the advent of the so-called "wonder nines", led to many U.S. police departments exchanging their revolvers for some form of 9mm semiautomatic pistols by the late 20th century.
+This, coupled with the advent of the so-called "wonder nines", led to many US police departments exchanging their revolvers for some form of 9mm semiautomatic pistols by the late twentieth century.
+The 9×19mm Parabellum has become the most common caliber used by US law enforcement agencies, primarily due to the availability of controllable compact pistols with large magazine capacities that use the cartridge.

 In 2013, a chart of popular calibers that was released by the website Luckygunner.com showed 9×19mm Parabellum as having 21.4% of the entire cartridge market, followed by the .223 Remington at 10.2% (with 5.56 mm included this is 15.7%).
 The next most popular caliber was .45 ACP.

-Cartridge dimensions
+Cartridge specifications

 The 9×19mm Parabellum has 0.86 ml (13.3 grains H2O) of cartridge case capacity.

-9×19mm Parabellum maximum CIP cartridge dimensions: All sizes are given in millimeters (mm).

-The cartridge headspaces on the mouth of the case: The common rifling twist rate for this cartridge is 250 mm (1 in 9.84 in), six grooves, ø lands = 8.82 mm, ø grooves = 9.02 mm, land width = 2.49 mm and the primer type is small pistol.
+The cartridge headspaces on the mouth of the case.
+The common rifling twist rate for this cartridge is 250 mm (1 in 9.84 in), six grooves, ø lands = 8.82 mm, ø grooves = 9.02 mm, land width = 2.49 mm and the primer type is small pistol.

 According to CIP rulings, the 9×19mm Parabellum cartridge case can handle up to 235.00 MPa Pmax piezo pressure.
 In CIP-regulated countries, every pistol cartridge combination has to be proofed at 130% of this maximum CIP pressure to certify for sale to consumers.
 This means that 9×19mm Parabellum chambered arms in CIP-regulated countries are currently (2014) proof tested at 305.50 MPa PE piezo pressure.

 The SAAMI pressure limit for the 9×19mm Parabellum is set at 241.32 MPa piezo pressure.